 Have you ever heard of BANG stocks?
-They’re made up of four companies everyone is familiar with: Blackberry, AMC, Nokia, and GameStop.
-AMC and GameStop have been making huge headlines in the news throughout 2021 with their short squeezing and epic battle between retail traders and hedge funds.
-But what about the other 2 stocks that comprise this grouping?
+They’re made up of four companies everyone is familiar with Blackberry, AMC, Nokia, and GameStop.
+AMC and GameStop have made huge headlines in the news throughout 2021 with their short-squeezing and epic battle between retail traders and hedge funds.
+But what about the other two stocks that comprise this grouping?

-The term BANG stocks is just a fun way to refer to the four companies.
+BANG stocks are just a fun way to refer to the four companies.
 They are Blackberry (NYSE: $BB), AMC Entertainment (NYSE: $AMC), Nokia (NYSE: $NOK), and GameStop (NYSE: $GME).
-These stocks have already made heft gains after their names were circulated across different social media groups, including WSB.
+These stocks have already made huge gains after their names were circulated across different social media groups, including WSB.

 Investors on WSB have been trying to spark a rally in BANG stocks and somewhat succeeded in their efforts.
 We’ll briefly discuss the performance of BANG stocks to evaluate how far they can go in the coming quarters.